bob9845/VectorGame/README.md

 	`./rename.sh` __`RenamedProject`__
 5. Test, to make sure it compiles:
 	`ant build`
-6. Now you're all set to make a new project in processing!
+6. Now you're all caught up in our processing unit!